Please do not contact this university directly.

 Accommodation & the Cost of Living

 Residential life is an integral part of the Hokkaido University experience with around half of all international students living on campus.
 In total, there are six dormitories all located at and near Sapporo Campus.
 Most house students in single rooms.
 Each dormitory room comes equipped with fresh bedding and linen, as well as high speed internet access.

 Estimated Cost of Living

-Both Sapporo as well as Hakodate provide an excellent quality of life and the cost of living is more reasonable compared to other major cities in Japan.
-Your budget will depend on the lifestyle you choose (eating in restaurants or cooking at home, living in private accommodation or in university dormitories).
+- Sapporo and Hakodate provide an excellent quality of life and the cost of living is more reasonable compared to other major cities in Japan.

 Student Visa & Insurance